 Take a minute to ask yourself these questions:

-- Have you been struggling with cash flow because you are still trading but at much lower levels because of social distancing or a drop in demand?
+- Have you been struggling with cash flow because you are still trading but at much lower levels because of a drop in demand?

 - Are you in a fairly good cash position because you closed up shop, furloughed your staff and accessed a CBIL or Bounce Back Loan but now you’ve restarted, your costs are rising quicker than your income?